 The Assessment Committee

 The Committee of Academic Theses will make the final decision regarding the composition of the assessment committee.
 The main supervisor can't be a member of the assessment committee, but is a delegate without a right to vote.
 This means that the chairman of the committee can contact the supervisor with regard to answering clarifying questions, e.g. of a scientific nature or regarding the preceding PhD course.
 Furthermore, the faculty has decided that the main supervisor should be able to see and comment on the preliminary recommendation before it is sent to the Graduate School secretariat.
+Please be aware that it is the main supervisor's responsibility to inform the chairman of the assessment committee of the members of the entire supervisor team.

 The main supervisor is responsible for the booking of rooms for the defence and the preparatory meeting.
 At Campus Odense you can book rooms via the booking system "TimeEdit", which is available for all employees of the university.
 Appropriate rooms for the defence is i.e. the Auditorium, Winsloewparken 25; Great Auditorium, Winsloewparken 15; Emil Aarestrup auditoriums, "Klinikbygningen", Odense University Hospital; along with the auditoriums at Campusvej 55.
 Please book the room for defence at least 30 minutes before the defence so that the computer, power point etc. can be ready.